 Hello guys!
 It’s been a while since the last time I posted something on blog.
 Please accept my apologies, but first months of the year brought a lot of work and tasks for me to do.
 But I am not here to complaint.
 If you follow me on Instagram (and if you don’t, you definitely should!) you might have seen that our Valentine’s Day was quite different.
 It was not about heart shaped chocolates, roses and romantic dinners.
 Our Valentine’s Day started at 4 A.M. with us driving to Airport.
 We decided to spend few days in….wait for it… Russia!

-It was about a time for me to visit my homeland and it was about a time for my husband to meet the rest of my family and for me to show him a place where I was born.
+It was about a time for me to visit my homeland and it was about a time for my husband to meet the rest of my family and for me to show him the place where I was born.
 There was only one catch: we’d travel in Winter.
 I think you will agree with me.
-Travelling almost 7,5k kilometers to Siberia and not try out the roughness of its Winter is not the same thing and to be honest I also missed the snow very much.
+Travelling almost 7,5k kilometres to Siberia and not trying out the roughness of its Winter is not the same thing and to be honest, I also missed the snow very much.

 Before travelling to Russia, you must know that…

 If you’re an EU country citizen, you must have a visa before your arrival to Russia.
 There are different kinds of it.
 You can apply for a tourist visa, contracting a travel agency to take care of your trip.
-May be this is a simplest, but also a bit expensive way of travelling, but in other hand you do not have to worry about gathering all your papers, queues at the embassy and other necessary stuff.
+Maybe this is the simplest, but also a bit expensive way of travelling, but on other hand, you do not have to worry about gathering all your papers, queues at the embassy and other necessary stuff.

 Fly with Aeroflot